lanl-ansi/MathProgIncidence.jl/docs/src/overview.md

 (which are used as subroutines of global and mixed-integer nonlinear solvers) assume that the Jacobian of equality constraints is full row rank.
-A convenient sufficient condition for this is to fix the variables that you intend to be degrees of freedom, then check the Jacobian of equality constraints for singularity.
+A convenient way to check this is to fix the variables that you intend to be degrees of freedom, then check the Jacobian of equality constraints for singularity.
 If this Jacobian is nonsingular, the full equality Jacobian is full row rank.
-Otherwise, this assumption is violated, and these algorithms may help deteremine the reason why.
+Otherwise, this assumption may be violated, and these algorithms may help deteremine the reason why.